Kirk Merrington Primary School

 Staffing and any Specialist Qualifications/Expertise:

-Mrs Sarah O‘Sullivan is our SENCO and is undertaking The National Award for SEND Coordination (NASENCO) and has attended recent training:
+Mrs Sarah O‘Sullivan is our SENCO.
+She has received training and holds the National Award for SEND Coordination (NASENCO)

 External Specialists and Other Bodies